ElectronicBabylonianLiterature/infrastructure/README.md

 ### "invalid memory address or nil pointer dereference" from mongodb_exporter

 There is a bug in the exporter ([PMM-4375](https://jira.percona.com/browse/PMM-4375)).
 We should update it as soon as the fix is released.
+The exporter has been updated.